Areas of expertise

 Ph.D. and M.Sc. in Economics, London School of Economics

 A.B. in Public and International Affairs, Princeton University

-Jennifer Sherer is senior state policy coordinator for the Economic Analysis and Research Network (EARN) Worker Power Project.
+Jennifer Sherer is director of the Economic Analysis and Research Network (EARN) State Worker Power Initiative.
 Her work focuses on expanding the ability of working people to achieve racial, gender, and economic justice through organizing, collective bargaining, and public policies that promote worker voice.

 Prior to joining EPI in 2021, Sherer served as director of the University of Iowa Labor Center, leading statewide worker outreach, education, and leadership development programming in close partnership with labor unions and community organizations.
 As director, she coordinated interdisciplinary research and engagement; taught on a range of worker rights, gender and racial justice, and labor policy subjects; and led initiatives to extend labor education to new audiences.
 Her published work includes articles on wage theft, public-sector collective bargaining, women’s labor education, and working-class voters.
 While at the Labor Center, Sherer also directed the Iowa Labor History Oral Project, helped found the Center for Worker Justice of Eastern Iowa, co-coordinated the Midwest School for Women Workers, and served on the boards of the Labor and Working Class History Association and Labor Studies Journal.

 Sherer first became active in the labor movement over 20 years ago as a local union officer, a project staff organizer for the United Electrical, Radio, and Machine Workers (UE), and a leader of student anti-sweatshop campaigns while earning her PhD.
 She has since served as a local labor council delegate, volunteered in dozens of issue campaigns, and walked many picket lines.
 She is a board member of Common Good Iowa (formerly the Iowa Policy Project).